 Investigate whether you qualify for these green coffee competitions, as participating in them can be an interesting way to profile yourself and your coffee origin in the market for high-quality coffee.
 Winning coffees are often sold for very high auction prices.
 Moreover, being recognised as a producer of high-quality coffees might provide you with long-term benefits, as this often has a positive impact on future prices years after the competition.

-Brazil is the world’s largest coffee producer and a prominent specialty supplier
+Brazil is the world’s largest coffee producer and a prominent speciality supplier

 Brazil is the world’s largest coffee producer and Europe’s largest supplier.
 Brazilian supplies to Europe exceeded 1,024 thousand tonnes in 2019.
 Brazil produces both Arabica (75%) and Robusta (25%), but exports 95% Arabica.
 The country is mainly known for exporting large volumes of standard quality

-Nevertheless, the reputation of Brazil for specialty coffee has grown rapidly in recent years.
+Nevertheless, the reputation of Brazil for speciality coffee has grown rapidly in recent years.
 This is in part thanks to the Brazil Specialty Coffee Association, which aims to elevate the quality standards and enhance value in the production and marketing of Brazilian coffees.
-Examples of successful exporters of specialty coffees in Brazil are Burgeon and Bourbon Specialty Coffees.
-Large Brazilian exporter Costa Café has also started exporting specialty coffees in addition to its regular mainstream coffee exports.
+Examples of successful exporters of speciality coffees in Brazil are Burgeon and Bourbon Specialty Coffees.
+Large Brazilian exporter Costa Café has also started exporting speciality coffees in addition to its regular mainstream coffee exports.

 Colombia is the world’s largest producer of washed Arabica